swent-group10/mvp-prd/template/6-non_functional_requirements.md

 *Which privacy features do you need from the phone?*

+- Camera access
+- Location access

 ## Adoptions, Scalability and Availability

 *What kind of traffic patterns do you expect to see?*

 *Are there known periods of bursty traffic that the MVP must be designed to support?*

+- We can expect to see bursts of traffic during key meal times (breakfast, lunch, dinner).